 Housed on the Collins Street frontage of the building, Lucinda has similar heritage bones to Dier Makr, with the pressed tin ceilings and hardwood floors now complemented by a long timber bar.
 There’s no low-lying seating here, with stools providing perches along the bar and at a room-encircling shelf that will take a glass of wine and small plate of food, which is exactly what Lucinda is all about.

-While Dier Makr is a degustation only dining experience, and one of the most celebrated in Tasmania, Lucinda offers an ever-changing list of small and larger share plates, with an Italian meat slicer on the bar top turning out cured meats as a staple, alongside terrines and cheeses.
+While Dier Makr is a degustation only dining experience, and one of the most celebrated in Tasmania, Lucinda offers an ever-changing list of small and larger share plates.
 Aside from the less prescriptive, linear way of eating, the ethos of the menu is a mirror of its elder sibling, with an unwavering focus on ethical, organic and local produce.

 The wine offer heads very much down a ‘natural’ line, with a heavy representation of coveted international lo-fi bottlings.
-Ruzicka writes up about 35 wines for a working list, but he has another 100-odd bottles on hand to hand sell.
+Ruzicka writes up about 35 wines for a working list, but he has a growing collection of bottles in the cellar, with over 300 extra bins.
 On any given day, he’ll pop open about 10 wines to pour by the glass, sometimes more, sometimes less.
 But there’s no structure here, with the direction of the offer determined as the day progresses deep into the night.
 Lucinda emerged out of Ruzicka’s frustration that there was nowhere for him to go after work, now at least everyone else has somewhere to go.